 In a word: OUCH!

 It's unusual for a hypercoaster (a coaster with a height of about 200 feet) to include inversions.
 The Big Apple Coaster shows why.
-Its over-the-shoulder harnesses incorporate side-to-side head restraints.
-When the coaster cranks into high gear, its rough ride turns passengers into human pinballs.
+Its over-the-shoulder harnesses incorporate restraints that are positioned on either side of riders’ heads.
+When the coaster cranks into high gear, its rough ride turns passengers’ noggins into human pinballs.
 For riders caught in the head banger's brawl, this is one New York minute that can’t end too soon.

 - Thrill Scale (0=Wimpy!, 10=Yikes!): 6.5